 Walpole Island (inc. surrounding islands) is a First Nation’s Territory near Wallaceburg in the St. Clair River delta.
 The island has examples of Carolinian forest, tall-grass prairie, oak savannah and prime marshland.

 Very rare plants exist there, some of which are found nowhere else in Canada.
 It contains over 700 species of plants, 90 of which are provincially rare.
 Rare birds are also found on the island and in its surrounding marshes.

 Many birds such as grebe, coot, duck (inc. Redhead and Canvasback) nest in the marshes.
-It hosts the last stronghold of Northern Bobwhite in Canada, but the species is severely declining.
+It hosted the last stronghold of Northern Bobwhite in Canada, but the species is probably extirpated at this point.

 The island can be toured by special arrangements through the Band Council.
 The land is privately owned, so permission must be obtained.